Popular Cities in Rhode Island

 - Air Leakage- this essentially measures how drafty your windows can be.
 Air leakage measures how much air from the outside can enter your home.

 Another way to boost energy efficiency is to opt for double or triple pane glass windows.
-Double pane glass adds extra insulation because argon gas is injected between each pane of glass, providing yet another level of protection against heat loss.
+Double paned glass windows add extra insulation because argon gas is injected between each pane of glass, providing yet another level of protection against heat loss.

 Similarly, triple pane glass offers another level of insulation, however adding another pane of glass adds more weight to the window.
 If you think you may be interested in triple pane glass, talk with your contractor to see the types of window styles and frames that can support the weight.